 This feature is the end result of Microsoft’s Project Centennial, which is designed to bring those “legacy” Win32 and .NET Windows desktop applications to the Windows Store and the new Universal Windows Platform.

 You might wonder why anyone would want to convert a desktop application to a new UWP app.
 For one thing, only UWP apps are allowed in the Windows Store.
 This allows developers to get a lot more eyes on their apps, not to mention single-click installation, easy purchasing, and automatic updates.

-The resulting applications are still powerful, despite the sandbox.
-These applications can use UWP features, but should be just as powerful as a traditional desktop application.
+Microsoft’s new UWP application platform is sandboxed, but desktop apps you convert are not.
+These applications will have full access to your system, just like a traditional desktop application.
 As Microsoft’s documentation says: “As a UWP app, your app is able to do the things it could do as a classic desktop app.
 It interacts with a virtualized view of the registry and file system that’s indistinguishable from the actual registry and file system.”

 There are some important limitations here.
 First, you can only do this on the Windows 10 Anniversary Update.
 For now, it’ll work with Windows 10 Insider Preview build 14316 and higher, so you’ll need to join the Windows Insider program and use an Insider Preview build of Windows 10.

 This feature also requires either the Professional or Enterprise editions of Windows 10.
 Windows 10 Home users won’t be able to use the Desktop App Converter.
 As of build 14316, it only worked on Windows 10 Enterprise, but support for Windows 10 Professional is coming.
 Currently, this tool can only be used on 64-bit versions of Windows, and the resulting AppX package can only be installed on 64-bit versions of Windows.
 This will change in future Insider builds of Windows 10.